The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements.markdown

 See [How We Process Datasets]({{site.baseurl}}/our-processing) for more details on these levels and how we process datasets.

-After you have prepared or updated the dataset card as required, it's time to [contribute your dataset]({{site.baseurl}}/contributing)!
+After you have prepared or updated the dataset card as required, we will automatically pick up the changes from Hugging Face.
+If you are not hosting your dataset there, then [contribute your dataset]({{site.baseurl}}/contributing).